top of page

 Rev. Dr. Herrick Johnson, of Philadelphia, replying to Mr. McLean, in the Evangelist, makes a complete and masterly answer to his position.
 We make room for the following extract:

-It is imperative, when considering this topic that each individual passage be taken in it's proper context.
-Context will help one determine if the strong drink should be taken as fermented or non-fermented.
+When considering this topic, it is imperative that each individual passage be taken in its proper context.
+The context will help determine whether the strong drink should be taken as fermented or non-fermented.

 Here is a question for you?
 Why would any Christian want to justify the use of alcoholic beverage?
 Furthermore, in an alcoholic culture, why would anyone want to give the impression that it is ok, biblically, for someone to drink alcoholic beverage?
 Think about that for a moment?
 Even from a medical perspective, I never recommend or encourage anyone to drink!